 One of the most fun parts of the school bus conversion process is choosing your skoolie layout.

 There’s no shortage of examples out there to gain ideas from, and as a matter of fact, there are so many good layouts floating around Pinterest and Instagram that you may have a hard time narrowing them down, to be honest.
 We did.

 The trick was creating the space we wanted while paying attention to practical issues like where the wheel wells were and how to cover them.

 After extensive research, and learning why people did certain things at the beginning and what they would change after the fact, we finally had a plan.

 And then we re-did it again, and again, and again – times about 30.

-While we were building we found certain ideas wouldn’t work for one reason or another, or that such and such needed to be moved to accommodate the water tanks, and the plan changed again.
+While we were building we found certain ideas wouldn’t work for one reason or another.
+Sometimes, things needed to be moved to accommodate the water tanks, and the plan changed again.

 OUR SKOOLIE LAYOUT

-Since we’ve started posting the build, we’ve received countless emails and messages on Instagram asking about the details of the build that aren’t pictured in our feed.
-One of the biggest questions is about the actual skoolie layout itself.
+Since we started posting the build, we’ve received countless emails and messages on Instagram asking about the details of the build that aren’t pictured in our feed.
+One of the most common questions is about the actual skoolie layout itself.

 Several months after we had completed our build, we ended up ripping out the bunk beds and exchanging them for a murphy couch, so we’ve updated this old post to reflect the changes.